Bhavya-Ahir/RA_Assignment/README.md

 pip install -r requirements.txt
 ```

-## To train and save the models run
+# To train and save the models run below
 ```
 python scripts/train.py
 ```

-## To just use the saved models and re-create result run below, results would be added in csv format under /models dir
+# To use the pre-saved models and re-create result run below, results would be added in csv format under /models dir
 ```
 python scripts/evaluate.py
 ```